New Moon on

 Synodic month length 29.73 days

 The length of the lunation is 29 days, 17 hours and 29 minutes.
 This is the year's longest synodic month of 2006.
 It is 25 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 Lunation length longer than mean